-Avoid pop-ups and other interruptions that are only going to increase the number of clicks a user have to make in order to reach the product or service they are looking for.
+Avoid pop-ups and other interruptions that are only going to increase the number of clicks a user has to make in order to reach the product or service they are looking for.

-This ties into navigation as well as the web design.
-People are by Nature lazy.
+This ties into the navigation as well as the web design.
+People are by nature lazy.

 If then else is sitting on the right-hand side of the page for most of the click action on your website, then this is the place to put your call to action.